xcuadrado/api/offered_webservices.md

 for later use.
 This can be requested when the user proceeds and installs the easymarketing extension in your system.

-Please replace the conversion value with the value of the shopping basket in the javascript as well as in the img-tag.
+Please replace the conversion value with the value of the shopping basket __2 times__: In the javascript as well as in the img-tag.

+There are two trackers provided, __code__ is for Google and __fb_code__ is for Facebook, as far as a Facebook tracker is available.

 Please cache this value refreshing it once in a while (e.g. daily) and __do not call our API on each request__!